 4. Save MASSIVE amounts of time using email templates and shorthand

-One of my favourite ways to save time on email is to use TextExpander for writing and responding using email templates and shorthand phrases.
+One of my favourite ways to save time on email is to use TextExpander (affiliate link) for writing and responding using email templates and shorthand phrases.

 NOTE: SmileSoftware is actually sponsoring this podcast, but I’ve been using TextExpander for years and cannot recommend their product enough!

 Whether it’s a proposal I’m sending, a client I’m following up with or a subscriber I’m responding to, chances are I have a template I can use to quickly spit out the message instead of writing it.